Winter Break Trips

 We will run free airport pick ups at both MCO and SFB airports on Thursday, January 10, between 1 PM and 7:30 PM (and later if flights are delayed).

 SFB (Sanford/Orlando International Airport) is north of Orlando and is 23 miles east of our base camp for the first half of this course.
 Allegiant is the main domestic airline flying into SFB.
 MCO (Orlando International Airport) is 39 miles southeast of our base camp, on the south side of downtown Orlando.

-Return to PDX (Portland) on Saturday, January 13, 2018 (make your flight for no earlier than 3:30 PM) from Orlando International Airport (MCO) only.
+Return to PDX (Portland) on Saturday, January 19, 2019 (make your flight reservation for leaving MCO no earlier than 3:30 PM on Jan.
+19) from Orlando International Airport (MCO) only.
 (There are no connecting or non stop flights to Portland from SFB airport).

 We recommend routing your return flight from Orlando to Portland through southern cities, like Phoenix, Dallas, or Houston, Los Angeles or San Francisco (less chance of delays due to snowstorms).
 January 19th is the Saturday of Martin Luther King holiday weekend, and flights that afternoon are especially inexpensive.

 We will have shuttles back to campus from the Portland airport until 11:00 pm on Saturday night, Jan 19th, 2019.
 You will be able to move into your dorm room that night if you live on campus.

 You can take any airline you’d like out of MCO (Orlando International) on January 19th, 2019; just make sure your flight departs MCO at 3:30 PM or later on Saturday, January 19th, 2019.
 Call or email firstname.lastname@example.org for suggested flights, as we plan to have a list of the lowest priced options.